robinmanuelthiel/xamarinworkshop/02 Setting up/README.md

 To work with iOS, you need a Mac (at least anywhere in your network) with [Xcode](https://itunes.apple.com/de/app/xcode/id497799835?mt=12) installed.
 By default, this will install the latest iOS SDK and several simulators.
 You have to start Xcode at least once shortly, to initialize everything.

 ### Mac Build Host for Windows
-When working on a Windows maching and using the Mac only as a Remote Build Host, you have to connect it with Visual Studio.
+In case you are working on a Windows machine and still want to develop iOS applications, you will need a Mac as Remote Building host anywhere in your local network and connect it to Visual Studio.

-Click on <kbd>Tools</kbd> <kbd>Options...</kbd>, scroll down to the ***Xamarin*** section and click on ***iOS Settings*** to navigate to the configuration window.
+First, make sure, that the Mac has Xamarin (in the exact same version as on Windows) and Xcode installed.
+Then click on <kbd>Tools</kbd> <kbd>Options...</kbd>, scroll down to the ***Xamarin*** section and click on ***iOS Settings*** to navigate to the configuration window.
 Here you can click on <kbd>Find Xamarin Mac Agent</kbd> to conenct you Mac.
 Follow the steps from the wizard to establish the connection.

 ![Connect Visual Studio with Mac Build Host Screenshot](../Misc/vsxamariniossettings.png)